fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 ### Linux

-In the case of Linux, a minimum distribution will be prepared that meets the requirements of the project.
+In the case of Linux, a minimal distribution will be prepared that meets the requirements of the project.
 [Yocto Project](https://www.yoctoproject.org/) will be used for this, because it gives a lot of freedom in manipulating the elements that make up the target system.